vettom/Reference/BBall/README.md

 - score 1, filled circle over score
 - When a player comes to court, mark X to indicate they played

+### Fouls
+- A player can have maximum 5 fouls
+- When a team commited 4  fouls in quarter, additional fouls in quarter will result in 2 free throw (except offensive foul)

 ### Scoresheet Fouls
 - P personal
 - Pc Personel cancelled out